Skip to content ↓

 Attendance & Absence

-The school staff, alongside the LEA, firmly believes that regular school attendance is key to achieving the five outcomes of Every Child Matters (staying healthy, enjoying and achieving, keeping safe, contributing to the community, and social and economic well-being).
+The school staff, alongside the LEA and the Government, firmly believe that regular school attendance is key to achieving the best outcomes.
 Research clearly demonstrates a link between regular attendance and educational progress and attainment.
 We will do all we can to encourage parents/carers to ensure that the children in their care achieve maximum possible attendance and that any problems that prevent full attendance are identified and acted on promptly.

 Expectations